 huidi xiang

-we’ve decided to
+we’ve decided to grow oranges together

 2023

-Mixed-media installation: 3D-printed PLA, 3D-printed aluminum alloy, wood, cement, masking tape, cardboard, tubes, crocodile clamps, ladder mitts, caster wheels, stickers, reciprocating linear actuator, reciprocating swing motor, light bulb, lamp base, motorized toy trains, extension cords.
+Mixed-media installation: 3D printed PLA, 3D printed aluminum alloy, wood, cement, masking tape, cardboard, tubes, crocodile clamps, ladder mitts, caster wheels, stickers, reciprocating linear actuator, reciprocating swing motor, light bulb, lamp base, motorized toy trains, extension cords.

 12/01/2023 - 12/23/2023